 Life's work of art...

-When I got that phone call nearly three years ago, I couldn't breathe.
+When I got that phone call over four years ago, I couldn't breathe.
 It was as though the life force had been blown from my soul, and my mind could not comprehend what had taken place.
 My world was completely turned upside down.
 How could this be?
 How....how do I move forward?

 The sudden death of my father left me unbalanced, searching for my purpose here.
 I realized how vulnerable and unpredictable our lives really are.
 How fleeting life can be.
 How little control we actually have, and how important it is to live each day to the fullest.